 Lesser degrees of ptosis (sagging) can be successfully treated with implants alone (breast augmentation), or by other incision options, such as periareolar (donut mastopexy or Benelli circumareolar) lift, or vertical lift (“lollipop” or circumvertical mastopexy).
-While every “short-scar” or “limited-incision” breast lift sounds attractive because of reduced scarring, successful skin tailoring to create a shapely skin brassiere and aesthetically-beautiful result may require additional incisions.
-Attempting limited-incision lifts when more detailed and extensive skin tailoring is necessary for the best-shaped breasts only leads to poor cosmetic results (including funny shapes and stretched or unsightly scars), and re-operation.
+While every “short-scar” or “limited-incision” breast lift sounds attractive because of reduced scarring and cost, successful skin tailoring to create a shapely skin brassiere and aesthetically-beautiful result may require additional incisions.
+Attempting limited-incision lifts when more detailed and extensive skin tailoring is necessary for the best-shaped breasts only leads to poor cosmetic results (including funny shapes and stretched or unsightly scars), and one or more re-operations.
 We can discuss the pros and cons of each of these breast lift choices, and will advise you as to the best options for each woman’s anatomy and goals.

 Although complications are possible with any surgery, breast lifting has one of the highest patient satisfaction rates, similar to breast reduction surgery.
 Most complications are rare and easily treated.
 Careful surgery, as well as compliance with post-operative instructions, reduces the likelihood of any complication.
 Every patient should avoid aspirin or ibuprofen-containing medications for two weeks before and after surgery, as these medications can increase the risk of bleeding and re-operation.
 Vitamin E and herbal medications or supplements should also be avoided as these too can cause bleeding or interfere with anesthesia.